This light and fluffy Gluten Free Funfetti Cake is loaded with brightly colored sprinkles. It's perfect for birthdays or any cheery celebration!

 One of the most important things I learned is from Food Blogger Pro, a membership site operated by the one and only Lindsey and Bjork from Pinch of Yum.
 That one thing is 1% infinity.
 What it means, per Bjork, is a little bit better, everyday, forever.
 Learning a little more every day is better than trying to learn it all at once.

-THE INGREDIENTS IN THIS GLUTEN FREE FUNFETTI CAKE
+THE INGREDIENTS YOU'LL NEED FOR FUNFETTI CAKE

-- Baking powder — essential for rising.
+- Baking powder -- essential for rising.

-- Salt — for flavor and also to aid in rising.
+- Salt -- for flavor and also to aid in rising.

-- Cornstarch — helps make the flour blend like a homemade gf cake flour, which makes for a softer cake.
+- Cornstarch -- helps make the flour blend like a homemade gf cake flour, which makes for a softer cake.

-- Milk and cream — helps tenderize the cake.
+- Milk -- helps tenderize the cake.

-- Powdered sugar — for sweetness of the American buttercream.
+- Powdered sugar -- for sweetness of the American buttercream.

-- Sprinkles — use any sprinkles you'd like.
+- Sprinkles -- use any sprinkles you'd like.
 I went traditional, but go for it with wild and crazy sprinkles if you want!

 TIPS FOR MAKING THE CAKE

 - Make sure you beat the heck out of the buttercream!
 You want it light in color and texture and beating will get it to that point.
-(I learned that mostly from Jennifer Shea on Bluprint).

 Gluten Free Funfetti Cake

-cups (400 g) Kim's gluten free flour blend
+- 2½ cups (350 g) Kim's gluten free all purpose flour blend

-- 2 tbsp (16 g) cornstarch
+- ¼ cup (32 g) cornstarch

-- 2 tsp baking powder
+- 2 teaspoon baking powder

-- 1¼ tsp salt
+- 1 teaspoon salt

 - 1 cup (240 ml) milk

-- ½ cup sprinkles of choice (I used Jimmies)
+- ½ cup (120 g) sprinkles of choice (I used Jimmies)

 - 3 cups (680 g) butter, at room temperature